-What are the GDPR implications for recruiters?
+What were the GDPR implications for recruiters?

 - You must have a legitimate interest to process data – The GDPR states that data can only be collected for ‘specified, explicit and legitimate purposes’.
 That means only candidate data that is job-specific can be sourced, and only if you intend to contact candidates within 30 days.